store

 How does this medication work?
 What will it do for me?

 Once treatment is started, itching and redness are usually relieved within 3 to 5 days.
-If relief does not occur after 1 week of use for jock itch or ringworm, contact your doctor.
-If relief does not occur after 2 weeks of use for athlete's foot, contact your doctor.
+If relief does not occur after 1 week of use or if the symptoms do not go away after 2 weeks of use for jock itch or ringworm, contact your doctor.
+If relief does not occur after 2 weeks of use or if the symptoms do not go away after 4 weeks of use for athlete's foot, contact your doctor.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.